hcail/hcail.github.io/_members/17_soohyunkwon.md

 ### Education
 <ul>
 <li>B.A.
-Psychology and Data Science, New York University 2019-Present.
+Psychology and Data Science, New York University, 2019-present
 </li>
 </ul>